AllanOricil/esp32-mfa-authenticator/README.md

 ## 🔌 Boot and Reset Requirements

-- 2.4Ghz WiFi signal with internet connection, in order to sync the board's clock with the NTP server,
+- 2.4Ghz WiFi signal with internet connection, in order to sync the board's clock with the NTP server.
 - SD card.
 Once the board has finished its setup, you can remove the SD card, and store somewhere safe.

 ## 📖 Guides